sasakiyori/coding-error-solutions/AI.md

 ---

 ## vLLM: Cannot re-initialize CUDA in forked subprocess.
-To use CUDA with multiprocessing, you must use the 'spawn' start method.
+To use CUDA with multiprocessing, you must use the 'spawn' start method

 Solution: